opendatasoft/ods-documentation/source/sourcing_and_processing_data/defining_a_dataset_schema.rst

 Defining a dataset schema
 =========================

-.. screenshot > Processing tab : zoom sur dataset preview > numérotation 1 à 7 ..

 Each dataset follows a schema.
 Fully defining and configuring a dataset schema means:

-* :ref:`Renaming dataset fields<renamingfield>` (1)
+* :ref:`Changing a dataset field label<changinglabel>` (1)
-* :ref:`Adding a description<addingdescription>` to the dataset fields (2)
+* :ref:`Adding a description<addingdescription>` to a dataset field (2)
 * :ref:`Choosing a type<choosingtype>` for each field (3)
 * :ref:`Setting up relevant fields as facets<settingfacets>` to define filters for the dataset (4)
 * :ref:`Configuring options<configuringoptions>` for each field, depending on their type and whether they are set up as facets or not (5)
 * :ref:`Ordering the fields<orderingfields>` in the dataset (6)
 * :ref:`Discarding fields<discardingfields>` from the dataset (7)

+.. localizedimage:: processing_preview.png
+    :alt: Processing tab when publishing a new dataset

-.. _renamingfield:
+.. _changinglabel:

-Renaming a field
+Changing a label
 ~~~~~~~~~~~~~~~~

-The OpenDataSoft platform retrieves the default field names found in the source dataset.
-It is however possible to rename each dataset field.
+The OpenDataSoft platform retrieves the default field labels found in the source dataset.
+It is however possible to change each dataset field label.

 .. note::
-    We highly recommend to choose well-written, explicit field names.
-Also keep in mind that since these field names will be displayed in the front office for all portal users, it might then be preferable to choose simple names instead of business-specific terms, to make sure that the data can be understood by a wider audience.
+    We highly recommend to choose well-written, explicit labels.
+Also keep in mind that since these labels will be displayed in the front office for all portal users, it might be preferable to choose simple labels instead of business-specific terms, to make sure that the data can be understood by a wider audience.

-To rename a field:
+To change a label:

-1. In the preview area of the Processing tab, select the current name of the field of your choice.
+1. In the preview area of the Processing tab, select the current label of the field of your choice.
-2. Type a new field name.
+2. Type a new label.
 It can contain special characters.
-3. Click outside the field name area or press Enter for the changes to be taken into account.
+3. Click outside the label area or press Enter for the changes to be taken into account.

-.. admonition:: Field name VS Field technical identifier
+.. admonition:: Field label VS technical identifier
    :class: caution

-   Changing the name of the field does not modify in any way the technical identifier of the field, which can be found in the Configuration menu of the dataset.
+   Changing the label of a field does not modify in any way the technical identifier of that field, which can be found in the Configuration menu of the dataset.

 .. _addingdescription: